jgrassler/talks/monasca-onboarding/src/main.md

 * What it is:

-  * Primer on Monasca architecture
+  * Primer on Monasca and its architecture

   * Overview of Monasca repositories